liquid8tprotocol/.github/profile/README.md

 ## 🚀 Our Vision

-We're building a bridge between DeFi and traditional finance, making it seamless to move between the crypto and fiat worlds.
+We're building a bridge between DeFi and traditional finance - making it seamless to move between the crypto and fiat worlds.
 Liquid8t removes the technical barriers that limit mainstream DeFi adoption.

 ## 💼 Use Cases